DFHRTFs used at Headphones.com

 @taronlissimore will probably tell me I’m silly for my formatting later, and that’s fair, but the only way I could figure out was linking google sheets.

-4128 DFHRTF - this one is the kludgiest data we have, and it shows in the smoothing.
-This DFHRTF was derived from the free field data that Brüel & Kjær make available for the 4128C with the straight canal pinnae.
-As you can probably see, it’s been smoothed a bit - variably by frequency - because the “free field” that B&K used for the 4128 wasn’t all that free, and there were meaningful modal resonances in the response.
+This one is based on the kludgiest data we have currently.
+This DF HRTF was derived from the free field data that Brüel & Kjær make available for the 4128C with the straight canal pinnae, but it is limited in spatial breadth/resolution—it would ideally have more underlying data at a finer spatial resolution at the sides and rear, but B&K dies not provide this data with the 4128.
+As you can probably see, it’s been smoothed a fair bit - variably by frequency - because the “free field” that B&K used for the 4128 wasn’t all that free, and there were meaningful modal resonances in the response.
 In the long term, this is going to be the most likely next target for replacement as a result, so watch this space.

-5128 DFHRTF - this one also comes from the official data from B&K, which thankfully is a lot more actually free field this time.
+This one also comes from the official data from B&K, which thankfully is a lot more actually free field this time.
 This is the HRTF we’re happiest with at the moment, and while we’d of course jump at the opportunity to get even better data down the line, this is the least likely to be revised in the near future.
 Both the 5128 and 4128 averaging math was done by the eternally lovely Oratory1990 in correspondence with me, so big shout out to him here!
+We’ve done a little bit of manual smoothing to get rid of rockiness in the upper midrange and lower treble, because we think the compensation baseline for judging transducer-based devices should be reasonably smooth, as no one intentionally tunes a ‘rough’ response in their headphones, and leaving small wiggles in the response might make people assign undue importance to these features.

 3 Likes